HausemasterIssue/inferno/README.md

 Download the code and run these commands in a terminal opened in the directory where you downloaded the code:

 ```
+For Windows:

+/gradlew setupDecompWorkspace
+/gradlew clean
+/gradlew build

+For Mac:

 ./gradlew setupDecompWorkspace
 ./gradlew clean
 ./gradlew build